beeware/briefcase/docs/en/reference/commands/build.md

 If calling only `--debug` without selecting a debugger explicitly, `pdb` is used as default.

-This is an **experimental** new feature, that is currently only supported on Windows and macOS.
+This is an **experimental** new feature, that is currently only supported on Windows, macOS and iOS.

 This option may slow down the app a little bit.